NAME

 Convert a block of text, which still contains markup.

 Convert a line of text, which still contains markup.
-This sometimes as some differences with a markupBlock().
+This sometimes shows some different markup compared to the output of markupBlock().

 Manual pages may be written in different syntaxes.
 In the document tree, the main structure is parsed, but the text blocks are not: they are only processed at output time.
 Calling this method sets the interpretation mode for text blocks.